5 Cloud Computing for Data Science

 As your projects grow in size and complexity, you may need more computing power than your local machine can provide.
-You may require secure, centralized storage solutions that scale seamlessly.
-Cloud platforms offer scalable resources and specialized tools for data science.
+You may require secure, centralised storage solutions that scale seamlessly.
+Cloud platforms offer scalable resources and specialised tools for data science.

 Cloud platforms offer several advantages for data science: